Use case · Job Hunt

 Editor — cover letter

 Same agent, different mode.
 Three paragraphs that open with something specific to the role — not "excited to apply."
-5 credits.
+5 mana.

 3